On the rank weight hierarchy of $M$-codes: -codes and their rank weight hierarchy

 \begin{corollary} Keeping the notation of Theorem \ref{weightMgeneral}, we have

 as well as \end{corollary}

 \begin{remark} Theorem \ref{weightMgeneral} shows that an $M$-code $\Cc$ is isomorphic to a code of the form $\Cc_1\times \cdots \times \Cc_t$ with same rank weight hierarchy, where $\Cc_1,\ldots,\Cc_t$ are codes of smaller lengths.
-These codes $\Cc_1,\ldots,\Cc_s$ are the natural generalization of the codes constructed in \cite{Limoggier}, as it will appear below.
+These codes $\Cc_1,\ldots,\Cc_t$ are the natural generalization of the codes constructed in \cite{Limoggier}.
+In fact, in the quasi-cyclic case, the former codes and the corresponding upper bounds are exactly the ones obtained in \cite{Limoggier}.

 Note that, for all $i\in\left\llbracket 1,t\right\rrbracket$, $\Cc_i$ and $\Cc\cap(V_i)_\LL$ are isomorphic and have same weight hierarchy, despite the fact that the latter code has length $n$.

 Therefore, in practice, it is enough to compute $\Cc\cap (V_i)_\LL$, or even its dimension $k_i$ if we want to apply the upper bounds provided the theorem and its corollary. \end{remark}